quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 The default locale of QCalendar is **en-us**.
 This can easily be changed via the `locale` property.
 Any area of QCalendar that displays text and numbers is locale-aware.

-You will see a number of images below which have the QCalendar component, but the title bar above all images is not part QCalendar.
-This is something a developer would provide in devland.
+You will see a number of images below which have the QCalendar component, but the navigation bar above all images is not part of QCalendar.
+Navigation is something a developer would provide in devland with QCalendar methods.
+This gives you total control over look-and-feel of your own navigation bar.

 ![WeekView](statics/qcalendar-toolbar.png "Week View" =800x800)

 You would need to build out your own way of allowing the User to interact with QCalendar (if that is what you wish).
 Or, keep a fixed calendar.

-# Anatomy of a calendar
+# QCalendar views

-A calendar is made from two distict components: day and month views.
-All other views derive from these two views.
+QCalendar is made from three distict components: day, month and scheduler views.
+All other views derive from these three views.

 ## Day view

 ![DayView](statics/qcalendar-day-view.png "Day View" =800x800)

-The day view is for displaying time intervals on the left side and 1 or more days in a contiguous fashion on the right side.
-The top-left portion is the `interval header`.
-The intervals themselves comprise of the `interval body` and the text within that is the `interval label`.
-To the right, is one or more days.
-It comprises of the `day header` which contains `day header weekday` and `day header label`.
-Right below that is the `day header content`.
-Below the day header, is the `day intervals`.
+The `day` view is for displaying time intervals on the left side and 1 or more days in a contiguous fashion on the right side.

 When more than one day is displayed: